 Note that some rules creating live cells from 2-live neighbourhoods are required, rather than just additional destruction rules, otherwise the tendency will be towards even more absorbing zero state configurations.
 We could introduce creation rules from 1-live neighbour states, but this seems like a very strong departure from spirit of GoL and a major perturbation.
 Rules creating live cells from 0-nb states would lead to ubiquitous spontaneous generation of random information: this is not of interest.

-The rare birth from 2.live neighbour configs cannot be made deterministic in gene parentage if all configurations are permitted, since 4 configs are symmetric in two neighbours.
+The rare birth from 2-live neighbour configs cannot be made deterministic in gene parentage if all configurations are permitted, since 4 configs are symmetric in two neighbours.
 We could:

-Relax totalitarian (dependence on number of ones only) nature of rules, and only consider asymmetric configs as candidates for replication.
+Relax totalistic (dependence on number of ones only) nature of rules, and only consider asymmetric configs as candidates for replication.
 Then chose the closest gene to central site (i.e. non-diagnonal neighbour)

 Consider replication as sexual (but this introduces additional random component)

-Abandon correcting the two-neighbour rule and instead work with an intrinsically asymmetric rule, such as 1,(3 already used),5 or 7.
+Abandon correcting the two-neighbour rule and instead work with an intrinsically asymmetric rule involving another number of ones in the neighbourhood, such as 1,(3 already used),5 or 7.
 The choice of appropriate neighbour for gene is in all cases deterministic and simply defined.
 I guess I would be tempted to try 7.
-It would be useful to collect some statistics on the number of occurrences of cases 7 and 5.
+It would be useful to collect some statistics on the number of occurrences of cases 7-neighbours-on and 5-neighbours-on when running Conway’s GoL.
 Note that High Life has been defined and studied which adds an additional birth rule for 6 live neighbours: interestingly it supports a replicator and has much in common with normal life.

+Norman: As you can tell, I am confused about the proposal to form a deterministic version of genetics by “taking parent as nearest on neighbour”.
+A related rule might be to list distances of neighbours (will be either 1 lattice unit or √2 lattice units), and take the unique one (either near or far) as parent.
+All local configurations have a unique one except 7 and 10 (my extra config).

+John: Should be clear now.
+My deterministic rule works (when stated carefully!) because in any 3-configuration either one neighbour is unique in being not related to another by symmetry or in the case of all 3 being unique by symmetry (rotation and reflection) there is a unique one closest to the centre of mass.
+You could also choose a unique one being nearer or further, but always taking the closer to centre of mass appears more natural for replication.

+In short the rule is:

+take the different one, or if all three are different, take the closest to centre of the cluster

+One further comment:

+The rules of 3-color Immigration life and 4-color QuadLife are somehow primitive precursors to genetics, just adding additional colors (like primitive genes) to normal running life.
+[See the Wikipedia page under Variations]

+https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life - Variations